For every woman, beauty is a symbol of power, respect and self-confidence; her image is her letter of introduction to the outside world. Motivated by

 For every woman, beauty is a symbol of power, respect and self-confidence; her image is her letter of introduction to the outside world.
-Motivated by the need to always look beautiful throughout history, they have been in charge of practicing different techniques of makeup, hairdressing, skin improvement, among others, with the aim of enhancing their femininity.
-Believe it or not, sometimes they were capable of mistreating themselves in order to be considered “the perfect woman.”
+Motivated by the need to always look beautiful throughout history, they have been in charge of practising different techniques of makeup, hairdressing, skin improvement, among others, with the aim of enhancing their femininity.
+Believe it or not, sometimes they were capable of mistreating themselves in order to be considered “the perfect woman”.

-With the purpose of commemorating the month of women, it is appropriate to take a historical tour of the different beautification techniques used by women in various parts of the world, as well as to learn how beauty standards have been in each era up to the present. .
+With the purpose of commemorating the month of women, it is appropriate to take a historical tour of the different beautification techniques used by women in various parts of the world, as well as to learn how beauty standards have been in each era up to the present.

 Egyptian beauty

 The concepts of manicures as well as pedicures also began to be used on this side of the world, as well as waxing, prepared from gums or ashes.
-For them, this last technique was one of the most important on their path to beautification, since a hairless body could be considered “perfect.”
+For them, this last technique was one of the most important on their path to beautification, since a hairless body could be considered “perfect”.

 Queen Cleopatra has been described as one of the most beautiful women in Egypt.
-To achieve softer and more elastic skin she took donkey milk baths with honey.
+To achieve softer and more elastic skin, she took donkey milk baths with honey.

 What did the Greeks and Romans do?